goalmeida05/HECATE/README.md

 * CSV: CSV file containing a single column with peptide sequences.

 Example:
-Data path: cpp-test.fasta
+Data path: IndependentDataset/independent.fasta

-The prediction results will be saved into the RESULTS/ directory as results-cpp-mlcpp.csv, containing:
+The prediction results will be saved into the main directory as Results.csv, containing:
 * seq: the original peptide sequence
 * prob: probability score of being a CPP
 * Classification: predicted class (1 = CPP, 0 = non-CPP)
+Also, a cpps_test_matrix.csv was save to, with all sequences and the respective descriptors

 ### 2. Training a New Model (Optional)

-If you wish to retrain the model using your own datasets, select option 1 - TRAINING MODEL after executing PerseuCPP.py.
+If you wish to retrain the model using your own datasets, select option 1 - TRAINING MODEL after executing HecatePEP.py.

 You will be prompted to provide:
 * The path to your positive dataset (sequences labeled as CPPs)